-Turkish security forces neutralized at least five YPG/PKK terrorists in northern Syria, the National Defense Ministry said Wednesday.
+Turkish forces "neutralized" five YPG/PKK terrorists in northern Syria, the National Defense Ministry said on Friday.

-The terrorists carried out mortar attacks on the Operation Peace Spring region, the ministry said on Twitter.
+The terrorists were targeted while planning an attack on the Turkish anti-terror Operation Peace Spring zone, the ministry said on Twitter.

-In its more than 35-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the US, and EU -- has been responsible for the deaths of 40,000 people, including women, children, and infants.
+In its more than 35-year terror campaign against Turkey, the PKK-listed as a terrorist organization by Turkey, the U.S., and EU-has been responsible for the deaths of over 40,000 people, including women, children, and infants.
 The YPG is the PKK's Syrian offshoot.